hassansalehe/hassansalehe.github.io/resume/index.md

 ---

 Below is an extended version of my resume.
-Please contact me for a shorter and more compact resume.
+Please contact me for a shorter and more compact version.

 ---
 ### Contact details